Twisted Composition Algebras and Arthur Packets for Triality Spin(8): Theta correspondence for

 \begin{itemize} \item Lemma \ref{L:N_spectrum} and the finite-dimensionality of $\Theta(\rho)_{\bar N_E, \psi_{\Sigma}}$ for nondegenerate $\Sigma$ imply that $\Theta(\rho)$ has finite length.
 Together with the unitarity of $\Theta(\rho)$, this implies that any irreducible subquotient of $\Theta(\rho)$ is a summand of the minimal representation $\Pi$.
 Hence, by the theorem of Howe and Moore, the trivial representation of $G_E$ can not be a summand.
 5pt

 \item The remaining possible small summands are eliminated using the Fourier-Jacobi functor \cite{WeRT} for the Heisenberg parabolic $P_E$.
 The output of this functor is a $[M_E,M_E]=\SL_2(E)$-module.
 It is easy to check that the Fourier-Jacobi functor applied to $\Pi$ gives the Weil representation $C_c^{\infty}(C)$ of $\SL_2(E) \times \O(Q)$, where $\O(Q)$ is the orthogonal group for the quadratic form $Q$ on $C$.
-On the other hand, the Fourier-Jacobi functor applied to an irreducible representation of $G_E$ with the wave-front set supported in $2A_1$ or $A_1$ gives a representation of $\SL_2(E)$ with the trivial action of $\SL_2(K)$ or of the whole $\SL_2(E)$ respectively.
-But $\SL_2(E) \times O(Q)$ clearly has no nonzero vectors fixed by these groups. \end{itemize} 5pt
+On the other hand, the Fourier-Jacobi functor applied to an irreducible representation of $G_E$ with the wave-front set supported in $2A_1$ or $A_1$ gives a representation of $\SL_2(E)$ with the trivial action of $\SL_2(K)$ or $\SL_2(E)$ respectively.
+Since the matrix coefficients of the Weil representation decay, $\SL_2(E)$ or any of its factors, cannot fix a vector in $C^{\infty}_c(C)$. \end{itemize} 5pt

 Now we can complete the proof of the irreducibility of $\Theta(\rho)$ when $\Aut_E(C)$ is anisotropic.
 The wave-front set of every irreducible subquotient of $\Theta(\rho)$ is supported on orbits of the type $A_2$.
 However, we know that $\Theta(\rho)_{\bar N_E,\psi_{\Sigma}}$ is non-zero only for $\Sigma$ in a single $M_E$-orbit of non-degenerate cubes, in which case this space is an irreducible ${\mathrm Stab}_{M_E}(\Sigma)$-module.
 Thus there is room for only one irreducible representation in $\Theta(\rho)$.
 This proves the desired irreducibility of $\Theta(\rho)$ in all cases.